kurtaking/Bottleneck-Server/README.md

 shows the statistics for each simulation.
 Judging by the statistics, the user would be able to specify which simulation is the most efficient.

+## IV.
+Key Functions
+coming soon

+## V. Important Typedefs
+coming soon

+## VI.
+Input/Output
+coming soon

+## VII.
+Makefile
+There is a general Makefile for the simulation.

+    Once changes have been made to a file, simple run:
+        $ make sim

+    This will create the executable sim in your current directory Refer to running simulation to execute program

 Specifications for running program: